Navigating the First Trimester: A Journey Through Early Pregnancy

 • High fever

 The first trimester can be challenging, but it’s also an exciting time of new beginnings.
 As you navigate through these early weeks, be patient with yourself and celebrate this special time in your life.
+You are a mom and everything to that little bean inside you, lets take care of ourselves during the process.